We sometimes get asked questions about the Force Lottery, so if you have any of the same or similar questions the below may help to explain.

 Q - I know someone at my station who has won quite a few times and I have never won?

 R - Yes this can happen and does.
 Often this is because the person you are referring to may have a much higher number of chances in the draw than you do which will of course increase their chances, but it certainly does not mean you are not going to win!
+Every draw the winners are a mix of both lower and higher stake holders and serving and retired staff.

 Q - Can I just buy a ticket when I want to?